-So a fast way to store the note is to press C-c C-c (RET) (RET) to append it to the default file.
-Even shorter would be C-u C-c C-c, which does the same without even showing the tree.
-But with little extra effort, you can push it directly to the correct location.
+So a fast way to store the note to its default location is to press C-c C-c (RET) (RET).
+Even shorter would be C-u C-c C-c, which does the same without even asking for a file or showing the tree.